naoshibaikyu/superbuddn/test.md

 %Computer room...

-Hunter Angry: We're too late...
+Hunter Sad: We're too late...

-Iga: Looks like it's just us now...
+Iga Sad: Looks like it's just us now...

 Hunter Annoyed: Looks like it.

-Iga: What do we do now?
+Iga Sad: What do we do now?

 Hunter Annoyed: Keep investigating.
 It's all we can do.
 Shinobu mentioned something about lights that he saw from the lounge.